 More photos from Taroko National Park in the gallery above.

-Places in Taroko National Park that we missed (hopefully to visit next time):
+Places and activities in Taroko National Park that we missed (hopefully to visit next time):

 We are US Expats that have extensive experience living, working, and travelling in Taiwan.
 In our day, we had to learn many things about Taiwan the hard way.
 But we have come to learn that Taiwan is one of the best places in the world for Foreigners to live.
 Our blog does not represent the opinions of every foreigner in Taiwan.
 We are just trying to help others learn more about this beautiful country.